 Making simple Christmas menus is the key to relaxing and spending more time doing what we want to do most.
-We want to spend the majority of our time celebrating the holiday with our family and guests.
+We want to spend most of our time celebrating the holiday with our family and guests.
 So why is it hard to be more intentional and simplify our holiday menus?
 But before we get into making simple Christmas menus, I have a funny story to tell you!

 Panic at the Phillips Household